ncatlab/nlab-content/pages/0/8/4/8/18480/content.md

+> This article is about "digraphs" in the usual combinatorial sense.

+For the usual notion of directed graph in category theory, see [[quiver]].

-> This entry is about a usual strict sense of the term "digraph" often used in combinatorial contexts.
+a usual strict sense of the term "digraph" often used in combinatorial contexts.
 Such "digraphs" are often formalized rather [[set]]-theoretically.
 In a nutshell, they  have some relevance to category theory because of, e.g., the notational device of [[pasting diagrams]] and formalizations thereof, such as [[pasting schemes]], which---*this being the main point**---do neither carry any composition-structure in and of themselves, nor usually have loops or parallel arcs, and are therefore plain (and often even plane) digraphs.
-For the usual notion of directed graph in category theory, see [[quiver]].

 #Contents#
 * table of contents